 Green and white speckled stem of corpse flower

-In its non-flowering years, the stem produces a single, gigantic leaf that branches into a complex array of tiny leaflets.
-The leaflets form a canopy much like a small tree and can persist for up to 12 to 18 months.
+In its non-flowering years, the stem produces a single, gigantic leaf that branches into an array of tiny leaflets.
+Together, they form a canopy much like a small tree and can persist for up to 12 to 18 months.

 Corpse flower stem and ‘leaf’ in its native habitat

-But in its flowering year (which is unpredictable), the corpse flower produces a single bloom that it was one of the world’s largest, sometime measuring as large as 6 to 8 feet.
-The massive bell-shaped bract, which looks like a circle of petals, is bright green on the outside and deep red on the inside with a deeply furrowed texture.
+But in its flowering year, the corpse flower produces a single bloom that it was one of the world’s largest, sometime measuring as large as 6 to 8 feet.
+The massive bell-shaped bract is bright green on the outside and deep red on the inside with a deeply furrowed texture.
 Rising from within is a dull yellow floral spike that some liken to a loaf of French bread.

 A close-up of Stinky’s bloom